 Should the businesses cash flow circumstances change, there is a possibility to increase the overdraft limit.
 Banks will only do this if they believe the business can effectively pay back the additional new funds it has borrowed.

 If the bank is worried about the repayments of the overdraft not being met or the company is asking for a large sum, the business overdraft might be turned into a facility called a ‘secured’ overdraft.
-This means that the bank will require security from the company, by way of a charge on a property or a personal guarantee.

 Types of Business Overdraft Agreements